Annapurna Base Camp Trek is one of the great walks of Nepal through the deep gorges drilled by the glaciers of Annapurna.

 Annapurna Sanctuary Trek, or the Annapurna Base Camp trek, is the second most visited and admired trekking destination in the Annapurna Region.
 There are several short trekking destinations with an endless Panorama of the Annapurna Himalayas.
 Still, the Annapurna Sanctuary or Annapurna Base Camp trek is amongst the shortest treks that take you into an arena of the massive Himalayas.
 The great walking to Annapurna Sanctuary starts with a short drive from Pokhara and ends at Pokhara with a short drive, but there are the options of starting and ending from and to Pokhara city itself.
 The trek begins walking through the cultural villages of Dhampus, Landruk, and Chhomrong and ends at Ghandruk.
 Most ethnic groups encountered on the trail are Chhetris, brahmans and mainly the Gurung with Trans-Himalaya Culture.
 The Annapurna Sanctuary trek can be combined or extended with Ghorepani Trek, Khayer or Khopra and Ghorepani Trek, or Mardi Himal Trek; all these sites are the most scenic sites on the southwestern face of the Annapurna massif.

-In continuity, drive to Patan, one of the three medieval cities of Kathmandu Valley and one of the World Heritage sites among the seven World Heritage sites of Kathmandu Valley, located 7-kilometres southwest of Kathmandu.
-The city known as Lalitpur, the City of Arts, was a renowned Buddhist centre in Asia and has four Ashok-built Stupas and a multitude of miniature stupas, monasteries, viharas and temples.
+In continuation, drive to Patan, one of the three medieval cities of Kathmandu valley and one of the World Heritage sites among the seven World Heritage sites of Kathmandu valley, located 7 kilometres south-west of Kathmandu.
+The city of Lalitpur, the City of Arts, was a renowned Buddhist centre in Asia, with four Ashok-built stupas and a multitude of miniature stupas, monasteries, viharas, and temples.
 At Patan, we visit its Durbar Square, the Golden Temple, Thousand Buddha, and its museum, among other sites, which explain Buddhism and Hinduism in extensive labels within the living traditions and context.

-We finalise with the tour and ride a rickshaw and roll through its old city market centre, the Ason Bazaar, seeing what the Nepalese people buy and sell in their daily run.
+Finalise with a tour and a rickshaw ride through the old city market centre, the Ason Bazaar, seeing what the Nepalese people buy and sell in their daily lives.

 A 6-hour sightseeing drive.